planetarium/snack.planetarium.dev/content/posts/2019/08/libplanet-0.5.eng.md

 Quoting from the [System.Double section of .NET Standard Official Document][official-docs], it states:

->In addition, the result of arithmetic and assignment operations with ‘Double’ values may differ slightly by platform because of the loss of precision of the ‘Double’ type.
-For example, the result of assigning a literal ‘Double’ value may differ in the 32-bit and 64-bit versions of the .NET Framework.
+>In addition, the result of arithmetic and assignment operations with `Double` values may differ slightly by platform because of the loss of precision of the `Double` type.
+For example, the result of assigning a literal `Double` value may differ in the 32-bit and 64-bit versions of the .NET Framework.

 As stated above, arithmetic operations and substitution of Double can cause indeterminant results.
 Because of this, we’ve decided not to provide [‘IRandom.NextDouble()’] from this version onwards.